 Mental Health Awareness Day

-An awareness day produced by people with lived experience of mental health issues.
-9.30am – 4pm on 6 May 2017 at The Minster Church of All Saints Rotherham, Church Street, Rotherham, S60 1PD.
+An awareness day produced and delivered by people with lived experience of mental health issues

-An introduction to supporting people with mental health issues in faith communities.
+This day will provide an introduction to supporting people with mental health issues in faith communities it is for:

 - To reduce isolation, stigma and discrimination